 This includes items such as landscaping (plants and pavers), decorative objects, sprinkler systems or heated driveways.
-If you have a sprinkler system or heated driveway, please contact the Field Ambassador listed below.
+If you have a sprinkler system or heated driveway, please contact the Public Consultation Unit staff listed below.

 Telephone and Internet Services: This work may affect phone and internet cables for individual properties that aren't buried deep below the sidewalk.
-The contractor will coordinate with utility companies to minimize disruption.
 Residents who find their service has been disrupted should contact the Field Ambassador and notify their phone or internet service provider.